In these conditions:-

 9.3 The Sellers designs must not be altered or modified without our agreement.
 If you have our agreement, the changes must be made by us or under our supervision, at an hourly rate agreed between us.

-9.4 The Seller reserve the right to use examples of the design work we completed on the Buyers behalf to publicise the Buyers own services and products.
-We may include a design credit (e.g. Designed by Paradise London Limited) in an appropriate place but that does not affect the integrity of the final product.
+9.4 The Seller reserves the right to use examples of the design work we completed on the Clients behalf to publicise the Clients own services and products.
+We may include a design credit (e.g. Designed by Paradise London Limited) in an appropriate place but that does not affect the integrity of the final product..

 10.1 Buyer can choose to cancel an order with the Seller - must be made in writing and agrees to 10.2.

 10.2 The seller accepts all relevant cancellation charges and costs incurred to the Seller up to the point of cancellation.
 Cancellation charges can be deemed as stock purchasing, raw material costs, branding/ print costs, labour costs, transportation and logistical related costs, Duty costs.
 It is the Sellers discretion what costs have been incurred before the cancellation.

 11.1 The seller is to agree on a specific number of amendments, tweaks and feedback sessions (where appropriate) relevant to the work at project start.
 The Buyer is to accept that the seller will inform them at project start of any additional costs that may become applicable should this number or amendments or tweaks exceed the stated amount.
 Examples of the above could refer to, but are not limited to; - Additional rounds of amendments received for a video edit - Additonal rounds of tweaks and variations on a logo design - Additional rounds of amendments on printed collateral - Additional rounds of amendments on digital collateral - Additional rounds amendments on a website design or build